Powered by MOMENTUM MEDIA

 Committee report ignores cost burden for small business

-In additional comments provided within the report, Senator Paul Scarr said the Committee report had failed to address the impact analysis undertaken by the Attorney-General’s Department with respect to the bill and the concerns with the estimated costs.
+In additional comments provided within the report, Senator Paul Scarr said the committee report had failed to address the impact analysis undertaken by the Attorney-General’s department regarding the bill and concerns with the estimated costs.

 "In the Committee report, there is no discussion of the $13.9 billion in estimated regulatory costs.
-There is no discussion of the detail in the impact analysis released by the Attorney-General’s Department in August 2024," said Senator Scarr.
+There is no discussion of the detail in the impact analysis released by the Attorney-General’s Department in August 2024," Senator Scarr said.

 "The concern is that this omission reflects a lack of appreciation on the part of the government of the impact of the cost burden upon the private sector, including many small businesses."

-Scarr warned that the amendments would have a "disproportionate impact" on small businesses in particular.
+Senator Scarr warned that the amendments would have a "disproportionate impact" on small businesses.

-The impact analysis indicates that the average cost per business over a ten-year period for a business with a turnover between $200,000 and $2 million is $33,230 with an initial upfront cost of $28,650.8
+The impact analysis indicates that the average cost per business over 10 years for a company with a turnover between $200,000 and $2 million is $33,230 with an initial upfront cost of $28,650.8

 "This is the average.
 If $33,230 were the annual cost for a business with a turnover of $1.1 million (the midpoint of the range), that would equate to approximately 3 per cent of turnover.
-That is as a percentage of turnover, not profit," said Scarr.
+That is as a percentage of turnover, not profit," Senator Scarr said.

 "The impact on a small regional practice could be the difference between remaining in operation or closing.